dotnet/docs-tools/actions/sequester/README.md

 - State: The state is set to "new" (by default) when a user story is created.
 - Area: Area is configured for each repo.
 The first pass will set all user stories to the same Area.
 In future updates, we may use the \*/prod and \*/technology labels to refine areas.
-- Iteration: Iteration is left blank.
-In future updates, we may map GitHub sprint projects to Quest iterations.
-That event would assign the associated user story to an iteration.
+- Iteration: Imported issues are assigned to the current iteration unless org-level projects are used.
+Currently, this feature is only available in the `dotnet` GitHub org.
-- When a GitHub issues is imported into a Quest item, the bot will add a comment on both to link to the associated item:
+- When a GitHub issue is imported into a Quest item, the bot will add a comment on both to link to the associated item:
   - On the GitHub issue:  `Associated WorkItem - nnnnnn` where `nnnnnn` is the Quest work item tag.
   - On the Quest item:  `GitHubOrg/repo#nnnnn`, where `GitHubOrg` is the GitHub organization (e.g. `MicrosoftDocs`), `repo` is the public repository, and `nnnnn` is the issue number.

-## Actions performed on each trigger
+## Actions performed on processing an issue

-This section briefly describes what will happen when each trigger event occurs for an issue.
-Because a maintainer may perform actions in different orders, there are a few conditions to check on each action.
+This section briefly describes what will happen when processing an issue.

-### Issue added to a project

-When an issue is added to a project, AND the issue is open, AND the GitHub issue isn't linked to a Quest User story, the following occurs:
+If an issue is has the `reQuest` label, AND the GitHub issue isn't linked to a Quest User story, the following occurs:

 - The issue is copied to a new Quest Work item.
   - All comments are copied into the description.